-The cost of this varies according to the amount of work we need to do to make the dies that will really make the best of your design.
+The cost of the die varies according to the amount of work we need to do in order to make the best of your design.
 It can take one person days or weeks to complete a carving of the plaster model.
-You should reckon a minimum of £700 per die.
-Designs with portraits start at £1500.
-Obviously, you get what you pay for, and you'll have the satisfaction that your medals will last for hundreds if not thousands of years.

-This will be based on your requirements and whether you require precious metal etc. For example;

-- 200 off 50mm diameter bronze medallions would cost £6.33 each. - 200 off silver-plated 36.6mm diameter military style medals ready-to- wear with your design ribbon would be £23 each.

-Presentation cases, card boxes, pouches, plastic wallets, transparent frames and glass cases are available for various size medals.
-We will work out what the best solutions are for your medal.
-For example;

-- 200 off presentation cases with inserts to fit 50mm medallions would cost £2.50 each - 200 off card-boxes with vacuum formed inserts to fit military style medal would cost £1.10 each
+You should allow a minimum of £850 per die, whilst designs with portraits Design start at £2,000.
+Obviously you get what you pay for and you'll have the satisfaction of knowing that your medals will last for hundreds if not thousands of years.
+Die Costs This will be based on your individual requirements and whether you require precious metal etc. For example: Medal • 200 off 50mm diameter bronze medallions would cost £8.50 each Costs 200 off silver-plated 36.6mm diameter military style medals ready to wear with • your design ribbon would be £48 each.
+Presentation cases, cardboard boxes, pouches, plastic wallets, transparent frames and glass cases are available for your various sized medals.
+Packaging We will work out what the best solution is for your medal.
+For example: 200 off presentation cases with inserts to fit 50mm medallions would cost £4 each • 200 off card boxes with vacuum-formed inserts to fit military style medals would cost £3 each.
 This is calculated at cost and depends on bulk and weight.
-For the above examples the cost would be £40 to a UK address.
+For the above Delivery examples the cost would be £40 to a UK address.
 PLEASE NOTE.
 All prices shown are examples only and are subject to change.
 All prices exclude VAT.